Whole-house fan

-A whole house fan is a type of fan, commonly venting into a building's attic, designed to circulate air in an entire home or building.
+A whole house fan is a type of fan, commonly venting into a building's attic, designed to circulate air in an entire house or other building.
 The fan removes hot air from the building and draws in cooler outdoor air through windows and other openings.
-While sometimes referred to as an "attic fan", this term properly refers to a powered attic ventilator, which exhausts hot air from the attic to the outside through an opening in the roof or gable at a low velocity.
+While sometimes referred to as an "attic fan", it is not to be confused with a powered attic ventilator, which exhausts hot air from the attic to the outside through an opening in the roof or gable at a low velocity.

 Description

 A whole house fan pulls air out of a building and forces it into the attic space or, in the case of homes without attics, through an opening in the roof or an outside wall.
 This forces air from the living areas into the attic and out through the gable and/or soffit vents, while at the same time drawing air from the outside into the living areas through open windows.

 Powered attic ventilators, by comparison, simply push hot air out of the attic to facilitate the intake of colder air into the structure.